osneh/ncp_simulations/README.md

 ```

-This will run 50,000 events and print the progress every 1,000 events.
+**This will run 1 event and print the progress every 1 event.
+It will be enough, because a single injected electron is expected to produce 10^6 output secondaries.**